graphql/graphql-spec/spec/Section 2 -- Language.md

 Note: An implementation which uses _UTF-16_ to represent GraphQL documents in memory (for example, JavaScript or Java) may encounter a _surrogate pair_.
-This encodes a _supplementary code point_ and is a single valid source character, however an unpaired _surrogate code point_ is not a valid source character.
+This encodes one _supplementary code point_ and is a single valid source character, however an unpaired _surrogate code point_ is not a valid source character.

 ### White Space